rigelle-cruz/habit-tracker/README.md

 - Can set up a focused timer for a specific habit
 - See weekly progress in a timeline
 - See your progress through an interactive plant that grows with you!
 The more you complete your tasks the plant flourishes!

+## Technical Process:

+- I chose to incorporate LocalStorage to save the list in the browser.
+This enables users to view their personal list.
+- Used zod to define type
+...